 VH-UMC de Havilland D.H.50 (c/n 74)

-enary Air Race from Sydney to Perth.
-(WAA staff had jokingly made up the slogan "Verily Heath
+from Sydney to Perth.
+(WAA staff had jokingly made up the slogan "Verily Heath U Must Crash").

-U Must Crash").
-At the foot of the page is an image culled from the Brisbane Courier of 1 October
+At the foot of the page is an image culled from the Brisbane Courier of 1 October 1929 showing

-1929 showing the D.H.50 just before the race.
-Anyway, inbound to Forrest from Ceduna and Cook,
+the D.H.50 just before the race.
+Anyway, inbound to Forrest from Ceduna and Cook, while in

-while in a low altitude duel with a Moth, Heath's undercarriage struck a rock resulting in this arrival
+a low altitude duel with a Moth, Heath's undercarriage struck a rock resulting in this arrival at

-at Forrest.
-However the aircraft was repaired overnight at Forrest, using the undercarriage borrowed
+Forrest.
+The aircraft was repaired overnight at Forrest, using the undercarriage borrowed from

 Perth the following day to take line honors as first across the finishing line at Ascot Racecourse at